Hermetic Programming: Parameterizing Access to State

 A function is hermetic iff it does not access existing state except through its parameters.

 If main is hermetic, then any function it depends on must also be hermetic—otherwise main is indirectly accessing existing state.
-So a hermetic main eliminates ambient authority, the defining requirement of object-capability (ocap)2 languages such as E and SES.
-Function parameters become hermetically sealed conduits through which authority injected into main flows throughout the program.
+So a hermetic main eliminates ambient authority, the defining requirement of capability-based security2.
+Capabilities are injected into main, and function parameters act like hermetically sealed conduits through which authority flows to the rest of the program.

-Programming with hermetic functions applies this discipline at every scale to all state, not just system resources.
+Programming with hermetic functions applies this property at every scale to all state, not just injected system resources.
 Whether writing to a file, reading a channel, or mutating a buffer, the caller of a hermetic function controls the world the function can see.
 Deterministic time?
 Pass a fake clock.
-Sandboxed output?
-Pass a mock filesystem.
+Capture standard output?
+Pass a mock console.
 Every potential access to state is visible at the call boundary.
 Function signatures become dependency manifests.
-Effects, without implicit side-effects.
+No hidden inputs.
+No undeclared effects.

 The Purity Gap